Olsalazine

 Olsalazine is used to treat ulcerative colitis.
 It works by reducing inflammation in the gut and may lessen symptoms of pain and diarrhoea (runny poo).
 It allows the damaged gut to heal and helps to prevent symptoms from flaring up again.
 Read more about ulcerative colitis.

-Supply issue olsalazine 250 mg capsule (Dipentum)
+Supply issue for olsalazine 250 mg capsule and 500mg tablet (Dipentum)

 In Aotearoa New Zealand olsalazine comes as tablets (500mg).